-The individual may then undergo a journey of radical change to their weight or their body and this may be difficult to upkeep and may result in a disorder.
+The individual may then undergo a journey of radical change to their weight or their body, and this may be difficult to upkeep and may result in a disorder.
 This change is usually undertaken without a doctor’s advice or supervision.

 Separating Yourself From Your Thoughts (Also Known As Mindfulness)

-Thoughts are like waves in the ocean; they come and go oftentimes with no identifiable rhythm or reason.
+Thoughts are like waves in the ocean; they come and often go with no identifiable rhythm or reason.
 The only time you’re in danger is when you get carried under by a wave or into a heavy stream in the river, just like how there’s no risk of your thoughts harming you unless you attach meaning to them.

 Body Appreciation – Unique Form and Function

 Your entire system can help you see the world, make beautiful meals, and engage in physical activity, to name a few.
-Every functioning human body has incredible potential for activity; even if it is limited, there are still positives to be drawn out.
+Every functioning human body has incredible potential for activity; even if limited, there are still positives to be drawn out.

 We are all unique and special.
-Once we start to appreciate our bodies for what they do we will all be more likely to nourish them and keep them doing what they do best - keeping us alive and helping us to thrive.
+Once we start to appreciate our bodies for what they do, we will all be more likely to nourish them and keep them doing what they do best - keeping us alive and helping us to thrive.

 Focusing On The Positives

-We are on a crash course of constantly seeking to be faster, more productive, make more money, and be fitter.
-It can be massively overwhelming, so don't forget it's ok to just slow down sometimes.
+We are on a crash course of constantly seeking to be faster, more productive, make more money, and fitter.
+It can be massively overwhelming, so don't forget it's ok to slow down sometimes.

 Focusing on what you have and what you are grateful for will help you level out and remain present, and there are ways to make sure you have a stasis to come back down to when things get a bit much:

 Keep a gratitude journal.
-There could be a section on things you like about your body, personality and character
+There could be a section on things you like about your body, personality and character.